 About Form 1098-T

-Opportunity Tax Credit or Lifetime Learning Tax Credit.
-IRS Form 1098-T is informational only, you do not need a copy attached to your taxes.
+For the Opportunity Tax Credit or Lifetime Learning Tax Credit, the IRS Form 1098-T is informational only, you do not need a copy attached to your taxes.

-Box 1 is left blank intentionally, as VSC schools do not report based on payments received but instead report amounts billed in Box 2.
+Box 2 is left blank intentionally, as VSC schools now report based on payments received.

 Box 5 shows the total of all scholarships or grants administered and processed.
 These amounts include